-In the event that on-line applications are utilized and an applicant needs assistance completing or submitting the on-line application, assistance may be provided over the phone or via other means as identified by GHA.
-When the GHA waiting list is open, GHA will offer all applicants the opportunity to be listed on other PHA Program waiting lists, if open.
+If on-line applications are utilized and an applicant needs assistance completing or submitting the on-line application assistance may be provided via other means as identified by GHA.
+When the GHA waiting list is open, GHA will offer all applicants the opportunity to be listed on other GHA Program waiting lists, if open.